eclipse-hono/hono/site/documentation/content/user-guide/http-adapter.md

 * URI: `/command/res/${commandRequestId}` or `/command/res/${commandRequestId}?hono-cmd-status=${status}`
 * Method: `POST`
 * Request Headers:
-  * (optional) `Authorization`: The device's *auth-id* and plain text password encoded according to the [Basic HTTP authentication scheme](https://tools.ietf.org/html/rfc7617).
+  * (optional) `authorization`: The device's *auth-id* and plain text password encoded according to the [Basic HTTP authentication scheme](https://tools.ietf.org/html/rfc7617).
 If not set, the adapter expects the device to present a client certificate as part of the TLS handshake during connection establishment.
-  * (optional) `Content-Type`: A media type describing the semantics and format of the payload contained in the request body.
+  * (optional) `content-type`: A media type describing the semantics and format of the payload contained in the request body.
 This header may be set if the result of processing the command on the device is non-empty.
-In this case the result data is contained in the request body. (since 0.7)
+In this case the result data is contained in the request body.
   * (optional) `hono-cmd-status`: The status of the command execution.
 If not set, the adapter expects that the URI contains it as request parameter at the end.
 * Request Body:
   * (optional) Arbitrary data representing the result of processing the command on the device.
 * Status Codes:
-  * 202 (Accepted): The response has been accepted and was successfully delivered to the application.
+  * 202 (Accepted): The response has been successfully delivered to the application that has sent the command.
   * 400 (Bad Request): The request cannot be processed because the command status is missing.
   * 401 (Unauthorized): The request cannot be processed because the request does not contain valid credentials.
   * 403 (Forbidden): The request cannot be processed because the device's registration status cannot be asserted.
 Possible reasons for this include:
         * The given tenant is not allowed to use this protocol adapter.
   * 404 (Not Found): The request cannot be processed because the device is disabled or does not exist.
-  * 429 (Too Many Requests): The request cannot be processed because the message limit for the current period is exceeded.
+  * 429 (Too Many Requests): The request cannot be processed because the tenant's message limit for the current period is exceeded.
   * 503 (Service Unavailable): The request cannot be processed.
 Possible reasons for this include:
          * There is no application listening for a reply to the given *commandRequestId*.
          * The application has already given up on waiting for a response.